Learn how to make a T-shirt quilt to turn a batch of unused (but much-loved) shirts into permanent memories.

 There are no special patterns for T-shirt quilts—they can be as basic or as intricate as you wish.
 Every quilt is unique and although specific T-shirt quilt patterns aren't necessary, it is true that assembly techniques are just a bit different for this type of project.

-You'll see many examples of gorgeous quilts in the T-shirt quilts photo gallery.
+You'll see many examples of gorgeous quilts in our t-shirt quilts photo gallery.

 Examine the shirts you plan to use and ask yourself a few questions before you begin to make the quilt.